biohackerellie/docs/docs/Docker/Windows RDS with Guacamole.md

 ```
 ## All done

-After all of that, Guacamole should now be up and running with authentication setup through azure and automatic group assignemnts in the sql database!
+After all of that, Guacamole should now be up and running with authentication setup through azure and automatic group assignments in the sql database!